geek-at/phptrader/README.md

 - Raspberry Pi or some Linux box
 - php5 or up
 - [composer](https://getcomposer.org/)
-- (Optional) A Rocket.Chat webhook which will inform you whenever BTCs are sold or bought
+- (Optional) A Rocket.Chat or Slack webhook which will inform you whenever BTCs are sold or bought

 ## Install
 1. Download the repo by using ```git clone https://github.com/chrisiaut/phptrader.git``` or download as [ZIP file](https://github.com/chrisiaut/phptrader/archive/master.zip)
 2. Inside the Traderbot directory let composer install the dependencies: ```composer install```
 3. Rename example.config.inc.php to config.inc.php and fill in your data

+## Upgrading
+1. Re-download or pull repo
+2. check example.config.inc.php for new settings and add them to your config.inc.php

 ## Usage